James P & Genevieve M Mclaughlin Family Foundation

 How does James P & Genevieve M Mclaughlin Family Foundation spend its money?

 James P & Genevieve M Mclaughlin Family Foundation directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to James P & Genevieve M Mclaughlin Family Foundation tax-deductible?